 Based on these feedbacks, the consensus seems to be that there are better machines out there that offer greater reliability at a lower price.
 Let’s look at one alternative below.

 This machine is actually recommended to me by a good friend of mine, Michelle Guthrie, who runs her own beauty spa and also regularly blogs on beauty tips.
 Originally, she purchased this machine as a temporary replacement for one of her professional spa microdermabrasion machines which broke down.
-Even though this machine by New Spa cost a fraction of her professional machine (less than $200), she found that it actually did a remarkably good job.
+Even though this machine by Trophy Skin costs a fraction (less than $400) of her professional machine that set her back more than $2000, she found that it actually did a remarkably good job.
 The only difference was that professional machines could go up 25-30% more in terms of maximum suction power.

 Many people suffering from acne problems and clogged pores have found that microdermabrasion using this system has cleared blackheads and oil from their pores and have also lessened the frequency of breakouts.

 Some have also found superficial scars to be significantly faded after repeated sessions.
 It is interesting to note that some users use it not to target or treat specific conditions, but to complement their existing skin treatment regime like chemical peeling and have been satisfied with the resulting softness, glow and radiance of the skin.

 What Do Actual Users Say About The Kendal Machine?